+To transcend these limitations, we introduce a fundamentally different approach: a joint embedding predictive framework that sidesteps the pitfalls of both contrastive and generative methods.
+Our model learns by predicting the latent representations of a target subgraph from the representation of a context subgraph, conditioned on a shared latent variable.
+This is achieved through an elegant asymmetric architecture: a context encoder, trained via standard gradient descent on augmented graph views, and a target encoder, which generates stable, high-quality representations from the original graph and is updated as an exponential moving average of the context encoder.
+This design completely obviates the need for negative sampling and fragile reconstruction objectives

+Crucially, our framework incorporates two novel mechanisms to ensure rich and well-distributed embeddings.
+First, to combat representational collapse, we predict multiple, randomly masked target subgraph embeddings from a single context, forcing the model to learn a more diverse and informative latent space.
+This is further enhanced by injecting the positional information of target nodes into the context.
+Second, to ensure the embeddings are not just discriminative but also semantically coherent, we introduce a powerful regularization term.
+We fit a Gaussian Mixture Model (GMM) on the learned embeddings to generate pseudo-labels and then score the contribution of each latent feature to these clusters.
+This forces the model to capture high-level community structure within the graph.
+The result is a robust, augmentation-invariant G-SSL technique that learns powerful representations without the computational overhead and design complexities of its predecessors.

-We list our main contributions as follows: \begin{itemize} \item We introduce a novel graph self supervised learning method based on a joint predictive embedding paradigm which bypasses contrastive objectives such as Mutual Information(MI) Estimators, contrastive example generation techniques such as negative sampling and avoids noisy features.
+We list our main contributions as follows: \begin{itemize} \item We propose a novel joint embedding predictive framework that obviates the need for contrastive objectives, negative sampling, and explicit graph reconstruction, offering a more efficient and direct learning paradigm.

-\item Through our technique, we account for representation collapse by sampling multiple target embeddings for a single context, thereby enhancing the spread of node representations, and by providing positional information of target nodes to the context subgraph.

-\item We also account for contribution of node embeddings to pseudo-label level predictions by incorporating an additional term to the joint predictive objective.
-This is given by scoring pseudo-labels generated by fitting a Gaussian Mixture Model(GMM) on the learned node embeddings.
+\item We introduce a multi-target prediction strategy coupled with positional encoding to explicitly combat representational collapse, ensuring a well-distributed and informative embedding space.

+\item We pioneer a semantic regularization objective that scores the contribution of learned embeddings to GMM-derived pseudo-labels, guiding the model to capture meaningful high-level community structures.